Workhouse: Later developments and abolition

-Modern view
+Views

 The Poor Law was not designed to address the issue of poverty, which was considered to be the inevitable lot for most people; rather it was concerned with pauperism, "the inability of an individual to support himself".
 Writing in 1806 Patrick Colquhoun commented that:

 Historian Simon Fowler has argued that workhouses were "largely designed for a pool of able-bodied idlers and shirkers ...
 However this group hardly existed outside the imagination of a generation of political economists".
 Workhouse life was intended to be harsh, to deter the able-bodied poor and to ensure that only the truly destitute would apply, a principle known as less eligibility.

-Friedrich Engels, however, described what he imagined the motives of the authors of the 1834 New Poor Law to be, "to force the poor into the Procrustean bed of their preconceived notions.
+Contemporary German revolutionary socialist Friedrich Engels described what he imagined the motives of the authors of the 1834 New Poor Law to be, "to force the poor into the Procrustean bed of their preconceived notions.
 To do this they treated the poor with incredible savagery."

 The purpose of workhouse labour was never clear according to historian M. A. Crowther.
 In the early days of workhouses it was either a punishment or a source of income for the parish, but during the 19th century the idea of work as punishment became increasingly unfashionable.
 The idea took hold that work should rehabilitate the workhouse inmates for their eventual independence, and that it should therefore be rewarded with no more than the workers' maintenance, otherwise there would be no incentive for them to seek work elsewhere.

-As of 1997, around 10% of the British population had a genealogical connection to the workhouse system.